Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 Don't assume your preferences are universal.
 Ask your people what they want.

-The platforms that integrate fastest aren't necessarily the best partners.
+Platforms that integrate fastest aren't necessarily the best partners.

 Aggressive integration timelines can mean less customisation, less attention to your specific needs, and more "just make it work" pressure that creates technical debt and cultural friction.